Ed Perlmutter

 Edwin George Perlmutter (born May 1, 1953) is an American lawyer and politician who served as the U.S. representative for from 2007 to 2023.
 A member of the Democratic Party, his district was located in the northern and western suburbs of the Denver metropolitan area.
 He previously served as the Colorado state senator from the 20th district from 1995 to 2003.
 On January 10, 2022, he announced he would not seek re-election in 2022.

 Early life, education, and career

 Perlmutter was born in Denver, the son of Alice Love (née Bristow) and Leonard Michael Perlmutter on May 1, 1953.
 His father was Jewish, the son of immigrants from Poland; his mother was Christian, and was of English and Irish descent.
 Perlmutter describes himself as a Christian.
 Perlmutter graduated from Jefferson High School in Edgewater, Colorado and went on to graduate from the University of Colorado at Boulder in 1975.
 He received his Juris Doctor at Colorado in 1978.

 Colorado Senate

 Perlmutter was a Colorado State Senator from 1995 to 2003.
 He was elected to two four-year terms to represent central Jefferson County as State Senator from 1995 to 2003—the first Democrat elected in the district in 30 years.

-He has assisted numerous campaigns and in was co-chair of the John Kerry 2004 presidential campaign in Colorado.
+He has assisted numerous campaigns in Colorado, and was co-chair of the John Kerry 2004 presidential campaign in Colorado.